Freeloo/FT/README.md

-This is for the udapter, this contain the last version of ft.
+This is for the auto installer.